mylendad/C_Brick_Game_Tetris/README.md

 ### Part 3.
 Bonus.
 Level mechanics

 Add level mechanics to the game.
 Each time a player earns 600 points, the level increases by 1.
 Increasing the level increases the speed at which the pieces move.
 The maximum number of levels is 10.

+___

+Your project will require a code review — don't forget to check out the instructions for conducting and completing a code review on the provided [link](https://applicant.21-school.ru/code_review).